General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: NSbh Simulation

 To quantify uncertainties and validate our results, we have performed simulations with six different grid setups, in which we varied the grid spacing and the number of refinement levels surrounding the BH.
 We use $8$ refinement levels to cover the NS for all our simulations, while we use $11$ or $12$ refinement levels to resolve the BH.
 This way, the BH is resolved with an $8$ or $16$ times higher resolution than the NS, respectively.
 The larger number of refinement levels leads to a drastic increase in the computational costs, cf.~\cite{Bruegmann:2006ulg} and see also the last column in Tab.~\ref{tab:grid}.
 To reduce the computational costs, we use bitant symmetry, i.e., we assume reflection symmetry relative to the equatorial plane, $z=0$.

 The additional refinement levels are necessary due to the steeper gradients of the metric components around the puncture compared to the NS.
-We find more reliable results for the setups in which we use a total of $12$ refinement levels to cover the BH.
+We find more reliable results for the setups in which we use a total of $12$ refinement levels to cover the BH, cf.~Sec.~\ref{sec:monitoring} and Appendix~\ref{app:convergence}.

 In the following text, we denote the maximum number of refinement levels as $L$ and refer to a specific refinement level by its order number $l$ starting from the coarsest level with $l=0$.
 We summarize all grid configurations in Tab.~\ref{tab:grid}.